Teacher Subject Specialist Training - MFL (French or Spanish at Secondary)

 The upskilling of teachers will improve the quality of teaching, which will impact directly on the classroom.
 The programme will increase capacity in schools, where recruitment and retention of subject specialists is problematic.

-This is an 8-month blended-learning programme focusing on subject knowledge and pedagogy, suitable for non-subject specialists, existing MFL teachers wishing to teach an additional language or natives with little experience of teaching French, Spanish or German in the UK.
+This is an 8-month blended-learning programme focusing on subject knowledge and pedagogy, suitable for non-subject specialists, existing MFL teachers wishing to teach an additional language or natives with little experience of teaching French or Spanish in the UK.
 It may also be appropriate for returning teachers to refresh their pedagogical knowledge and understanding.

 Who is it for?

-- non-specialist teachers who could potentially teach French, Spanish or German in addition to, or as their main subject
+- non-specialist teachers who could potentially teach French or Spanish in addition to, or as their main subject

-- non-specialist teachers who are currently teaching French, Spanish or German (either full-time or in addition to their specialist subject)
+- non-specialist teachers who are currently teaching French or Spanish (either full-time or in addition to their specialist subject)